Schiermonnikoog: History

-Thanks to the tidal current, the prevailing winds, and North Sea storms, the island is slowly moving to the south and the east.
+As a result of the tidal current, the prevailing winds, and North Sea storms, the island is slowly moving to the south and the east.
 In the year 1250, it lay roughly 2 km to the north of its present position, and it then had a significantly different shape.

 The earliest mention of Schiermonnikoog in writing dates from October 1440, in a document written for Philip the Good.
 The island's first known owners were the monks of Klaarkamp Abbey, a Cistercian monastery near Rinsumageest, on the mainland.
 "Monnik" means "monk", "schier" is an archaic word meaning "grey", referring to the colour of the monks' habits, and "oog" translates as "island".
 The name Schiermonnikoog can therefore be translated as Grey Monk Island.

 During the Reformation, the monasteries in the northern Netherlands were dissolved.
 In 1580, Schiermonnikoog became the property of the States of Friesland.
 Around 1640, the States sold the island to the wealthy Stachouwer family, and for the next three centuries, Schiermonnikoog remained private property.

 Around 1700, the population of Schiermonnikoog was divided among four villages or settlements.
 The largest of these was Westerburen, which had developed around the medieval buildings of the grey monks.
 In 1717 and 1720, storms flooded Westerburen, which had to be abandoned around 1725, because of drifting sand and the advancing sea.
 In 1756 a new town, named Oosterburen, was built to the east.
 Nowadays this second village is named Schiermonnikoog, after the island.
 Also in the 18th century the people of the island rebelled against Lady Catharina Maria Stachouwer, and the States of Friesland sent troops to protect her and to restore law and order.

 In August 1799, during the Napoleonic Wars, a small squadron of Britain's Royal Navy under the command of Captain Adam Mackenzie of HMS Pylades attacked and captured the former Royal Navy gun-brig Crash, moored between Schiermonnikoog and Groningen.
 The boats of Mackenzie's squadron then attacked the six-gun Dutch schooner Vengeance and a battery on Schiermonnikoog.
 The British were able to burn the schooner and spike the guns of the battery.